PoisotLab/ms_betacov_mapping/README.md

 # Conclusion

-Bats are important reservoir hosts for different classes of microorganisms, many of which a threat to human health [@Letko2020BatVir; @VanBrussel2022ZooDis].
-Chiropterans emerged around 64 million years ago and are one of the most diverse mammalian orders, with more than 1,400 estimated species [@Peixoto2018SynEco; @Simmons2020BatSpe].
+Bats emerged around 64 million years ago, and are one of the most diverse mammalian orders, with more than 1,400 estimated species [@Peixoto2018SynEco; @Simmons2020BatSpe].
 They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in